Protocol

 • URL: https://tinyposter.app/api/mcp

-• Transport: JSON-RPC 2.0 over HTTP POST
+• Transport: Streamable HTTP (JSON-RPC 2.0 over POST)

 • Methods: initialize, tools/list, tools/call, ping